 In order to get a handle on the computational power of decision trees (whether deterministic, randomized, or quantum), other measures of the complexity of Boolean functions have been defined and studied.
 Some prime examples are certificate complexity, sensitivity, block sensitivity, the degree of a representing polynomial, and the degree of an approximating polynomial.
 We survey the known relations and biggest gaps between these complexity measures and show how they apply to decision tree complexity, giving proofs of some of the central results.
 The main results say that all of these complexity measures (with the possible exception of sensitivity) are polynomially related to each other and to the decision tree complexities in each of the classical, randomized, and quantum settings.
 We also identify some of the main remaining open questions.

-The complexity measures discussed here also have interesting relations with circuit complexity [Weg87, Bei93, Bop97], parallel computing [CDR86, Sim83, Nis91, Weg87], communication complexity [NW95, BW99], and the construction of oracles in complexity theory [BI87, Tar89, FFKL93, FR98].
+The complexity measures discussed here also have interesting relations with circuit complexity [47,4,7], parallel computing [10,41,31,47], communication complexity [33,9], and the construction of oracles in computational complexity theory [6,43,15,16], which we will not discuss here.

 The paper is organized as follows.
 In Section 2 we introduce some notation concerning Boolean functions and multivariate polynomials.
 In Section 3 we define the three main variants of decision trees that we discuss: deterministic decision trees, randomized decision trees, and quantum decision trees.
 In Section 4 we introduce certificate complexity, sensitivity, block sensitivity, and the degree of a representing or approximating polynomial.
 We survey the main relations and known upper and lower bounds between these measures.
 In Section 5 we show how the complexity measures of Section 4 imply upper and lower bounds on deterministic, randomized, and quantum decision tree complexity.
 This section gives bounds that apply to all Boolean functions.
-Finally, in Section 6 we examine some special subclasses of Boolean functions and tighten the general bounds of Section 5 for these special cases.
+Finally, in Section 6 we examine some special subclasses of Boolean functions and tighten the general bounds of Section 5 for those special cases.